Taking care of your back at home

 - Improve your posture

-- Strengthen your back and improve flexibility
+- Strengthen your back and abdomen, and improve flexibility

 - Lose weight